cgarbin/cot6930-natural-language-processing/assignment2/README.md

 Run the script in the train and test dataset files.

-At this point we should have two ARFF files, one for the train dataset and one for the test data set, ready to load in Weka.
+At this point we should have two ARFF files, one for the train dataset and one for the test datasets, ready to load in Weka.

 ## Step 2 - Inspecting the datasets

 ### Inspecting the train dataset

 In this section we will inspect the train dataset using Weka.
-The goals are to have a general understanding of the datset and to check if there are problems with that could affect training and evaluation.
+The goals are to have a general understanding of the dataset and to check if there are problems with that could affect training and evaluation.

-A possible problem is class imbalance.
+A possible problem is class imbalance within each dataset and across the datasets.
 Within a dataset each class should be as frequent as they are in the real data.
-For example, if class A is twice as frequent as class B in the real data, then the train and test data set should have twice as many samples of A than B. Across the datasets the class should have the same frequency.
+For example, if class A is twice as frequent as class B in the real data, then the train and test datasets should have twice as many samples of A than B. Across the datasets the class should have the same frequency.
 For example, if class A occurs twice as frequently as other classes in the train dataset, it should also occur twice as frequently in the test dataset.
 This is taken care of by balancing classes within the datasets.

 To load and inspect in Weka: